German colonial empire: Administration of individual colonies

 In the colonies, there were Protectorate Courts (Schutzgebietsgerichte), modeled on consular courts.
 Jurisdiction over indigenous peoples, especially in criminal cases, was invested in the colonial officials in the colonies.
 In noncriminal matters, indigenous authorities were granted jurisdiction over their communities and could render judgment in accordance with local law.

 For Germans and other Europeans, the district court (Bezirksgericht) had jurisdiction in first instance and there was a right of appeal to an upper court (Obergericht).
 In Togo, the size of the European population made an upper court impractical, so the upper court of Kamerun also acted as the appellate court for Togo.

 German colonial population

-The Pennsylvania Dutch who emigrated to America in the 17th and 18th centuries were religious refugees from the Thirty Years War which devastated the German states 1616-1648 rather than colonial settlers.
-Germantown, Pennsylvania, was founded in 1684 and 65,000 Germans landed in Philadelphia alone between 1727 and 1775, and more at other American ports.
-More than 950,000 Germans immigrated to the US in the 1850s and 1,453,000 in the 1880s, but these were personal migrants, unrelated to the German Empire (created 1871) and later colonial plans.
-The Empire's colonies were primarily commercial and plantation regions and did not attract large numbers of German settlers.
-The vast majority of German emigrants chose North America as their destination and not the colonies – of 1,085,124 emigrants between 1887 and 1906, 1,007,574 headed to the United States.
-When the imperial government invited the 22,000 soldiers mobilized to subdue the Hereros to settle in German South West Africa, and offered financial aid, only 5% accepted.